karras/dotfiles/README.md

 ## Structure

+Basically the main goal is to keep the home directory as clean as possible by forcing *everything* to be stored in `.local`.
+I would **not recommend** to use it as a plug'n play setup!

 The structure and placement of all files is heavily inspired by the awesome [Ayekat](https://github.com/ayekat/dotfiles)!

-Basically the main goal is to keep the home directory as clean as possible.
-I would **not recommend** to use it as a plug'n play setup!

 ### XDG Paths